 If a stream exhibits annual geometric mean (AGM) chlorophyll a concentrations between the mean observed at minimally disturbed and healthy sites (2.0-2.1 µg/L) and the associated 90th percentile values (3.2-3.5 µg/L), this is an indication of no imbalance of flora.
 While the values in Table 3 represent individual sample results and not the AGM, these values are all less than 3.2 µg/L and suggest no imbalance in the floral communities as represented by chlorophyll- a.

+Faunal Assessment (Stream Condition Index)

 The SCI scores (Table 3) for the Test Site were 40 (October 21, 2013) and 45 (July 5, 2014).
 The SCI score for the Downstream Site (October 21, 2013) was 50.
 A balanced faunal community is achieved if the average score of at least two temporally independent SCIs, performed at representative locations and time, is 40 or higher, with neither of the two most recent SCI scores less than 35.
 The scores for Beaver Creek indicate the stream is meeting the threshold for a healthy balanced faunal community.

 Conclusions